bahlo/arne.me/content/blog/jj-in-practice.md

 ## Create a revision

-My usual flow with `git`, is to leave chages in the staging area until I'm ready to commit.
+My usual flow with `git` is to leave changes in the staging area until I'm ready to commit.
 Sometimes, if I have to switch branches or want to save my work, I'll stash or create a WIP commit.